-This technique for washing and covering mushrooms provides a different texture and deep flavor.
-This dish can be served over polenta or steak, or folded into risotto.
-By Lucinda Scala Quinn.
+This technique for washing and sauteing mushrooms provides a different texture and deep flavor to our sauteed mushroom recipe.
+Our method ensures your mushrooms are sauteed perfectly without becoming soggy.
+Serve sauteed mushrooms over polenta or steak, or folded into risotto.

 - 1 1/2 pounds fresh mushrooms

 - 3 cloves garlic, minced